Your gut bacteria are crucial to your overall health and can affect both your body and brain.

 Your GI (gastrointestinal) tract is responsible for absorbing the nutrients that your organs and brain need to properly function.
 Probiotics help your gut to have more good bacteria to absorb and digest food more fully.

-Your intestinal wall is actually made up of microscopic folds called villi.
+Your intestinal wall is made up of microscopic folds called villi.
 These folds in the intestinal barrier are made from collagen.
-So, when you take a collagen supplement, you can seal the gaps in those folds caused by a leaky gut.
+So, when you take a collagen building supplement, it can help you can seal the gaps in those folds caused by a leaky gut.

-Collagen will actually tighten and strengthen and tone the entire digestive system.
+Collagen will help tighten and strengthen and tone the entire digestive system.

 In addition, collagen also helps support your skin, joints, and bones.